RobTillaart/LTC2485/README.md

 - **float getMicroVolts()** converts ADC value to microvolts.
 - **float getTemperature()** returns internal temperature.
 Will configure temperature mode automatically.
-During first hardware tests it
+During first hardware tests it was impossible to get the temperature stable.
+This needs more investigation in the future.
 - **uint32_t lastAccesed()** track time in milliseconds of last access. used internally to determine maximum delay needed for conversion.